kirill-gerasimenko-da/ssm/README.md

 ```

-is going to produce the following updates for region `us-east-1`:
+is going to produce the following updates:

 ```
 /app/test-service/stage/Parameter/With/SubValues1 = <DECRYPTED_VALUE>